Seahawks 53-man roster projection update: Some tougher calls after Seattle’s first preseason game

 Cut: Shalom Luani, Marwin Evans, Jalen Harvey, DeShawn Shead

 Comment: For now, I’m sticking with Hill as one of the five to make it even though he has yet to do anything in camp.
-But he will be one of the most interesting players to watch over the next two weeks, especially after Seattle got a good, early look at both Blair and Amadi on Thursday — if the team thinks Blair is ready for everything now than maybe Seattle only needs to keep four safeties.
+But he will be one of the most interesting players to watch over the next two weeks, especially after Seattle got a good, early look at both Blair and Amadi on Thursday.
+If the team thinks Blair is ready for everything now than maybe Seattle only needs to keep four safeties.
 Blair is obviously a keeper (he already was, but Thursday just reinforced what a key role he figures to play for the franchise going forward) and Amadi appears to be, as well.
 And given that he’s basically been the only safety healthy and available the entire offseason, Thompson seems a keeper, too, along with the obvious lock of McDougald.
-So, that could make a final call between Hill and Shead.
-Shead proved he still has a lot to offer with his play Thursday, and that he can handle some significant special teams roles only increases his potential value.
+So that could make a final call between Hill and Shead.
+Shead proved he still has a lot to offer with his play Thursday, and that he can handle some significant special-teams roles only increases his potential value.
 Luani also is a tough one to cut given how dependable he has been so far in the offseason.
 Maybe Seattle keeps 10 defensive backs and gets one or the other of Shead or Luani on the roster.

 SPECIAL TEAMS